 Running a small business is tough!
 Economic cycles bring growth and recessions, while the business landscape is ever-changing with new technologies, regulations, competitors, and consumer behaviours emerging constantly.

 In such a dynamic context, operating a business without a clear roadmap is akin to driving blindfolded: it's risky, to say the least.
-That's why crafting a business plan for your edible seaweeds farm is vital to establish a successful and sustainable venture.
+That's why crafting a business plan for your edible seaweed farm is vital to establish a successful and sustainable venture.

 To create an effective business plan, you'll need to assess your current position (if you're already in business) and define where you want the business to be in the next three to five years.